leoneckert/abc-browser-circus/coding-foundation/README.md

 ![3-settings.png](assets/3-settings.png)

-Next, scroll to find the GitHub Pages section and select the "master" branch (if you are curious what a branch is, ask me after class 🙂), like so:
+Next, scroll to find the GitHub Pages section (you will see their layout changed a little) and select the "main" branch (if you are curious what a branch is, ask me after class 🙂), like so:

 ![4-select-master-branch.png](assets/4-select-master-branch.png)